USNavalResearchLaboratory/SCRaytrace/README.md

 - boost C++ library
 - cppunit

+## Generating code documentation with Doxygen
+Use doxywizard to generate the code documentation.
+The Doxyfile file is the configuration file.

+## Gererating the user manual
+The user manual is writen using the Docbook.

 ## To Do
 - Implement ray-tracing of data cube from predictive science
 - Implement SoloHI and WISPR projections